the young curator challenging the way we view contemporary art | read | i-D

 Why contemporary art specifically?

-To be honest because it's easy.
-For a young person that is not well-connected in the art world and has no reputation at all it was easier to start to work with what I was surrounded with: the young artists.
+To be honest, because it's easy.
+For a young person that is not well-connected in the art world and has no reputation at all, it was easier to start to work with what I was surrounded with: the young artists.
 The contact and discussion with the artists is what I cherish the most and it's a bit more difficult when they're dead.
 But I really hope I can integrate more and more older art into my shows, because I really feel the confrontation is actually the best way to understand contemporary art.
-Contextualising things makes them easier to understand.
+Contextualizing things makes them easier to understand.

 Do you feel you need a degree in art in order to make it in the industry?